 - Donald White, "The Eschatological Connection between Lead and Ropes as Reflected in a Roman Imperial Period Coffin in Philadelphia", Israel Exploration Journal 49 (1999), p.
 66-91.

 Circa 2nd-4th century C.E.

 Height circa 25 cm, length circa 34 cm.

 Dutch private collection, acquired from Greg Manning Galleries, West Caldwell, New Jersey, 15 February 1997, no. 175.

-Intact; some encrustation, surface wear and scratching.
+Fragment as shown; intact with only a few tiny holes; some encrustation, surface wear and scratching.